bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 chmod u+x scripts/*
 ```

-Lastly, we will setup our environmental variables
+Lastly, we will setup our environmental variables so the scripts know where to find certain programs

 ```
 export PYTHONPATH=~/local/lib/python2.7/site-packages